nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

    refers to a chart type, like isPlotStaffChart()
 4. `MainWindow` then updates the data in the chart and shows the chart window.

-The following activity diagram summarizes what happens when the user executes the edit service command (`edits`):
+The following sequence diagram summarizes what happens when the user executes the plot command (`plot`):
 ![Plot Chart Sequence Diagram](images/ChartSequenceDiagram.png)